DeLoooping/De.Loooping.Templates/README.md

 Expression and format string can stretch over several lines, but the format string must not end with any whitespace.

-### Statement placeholders
+### Statement blocks
 Syntax: `{% here.comes.a.statement(); or.maybe = more.than.one; %}`

-Statement placeholders can contain any C# code that is allowed inside a method body.
+Statement blocks can contain any C# code that is allowed inside a method body.
 You can use it for example to create loops.

 Example:
 `{%  for(int i=0; i<=3; i++) {  %}{{ i }}{%  }  %}` results in `0123`
 The first statement block contains the for loop and the opening `{`.
 The content block in the middle `{{ i }}` just outputs the current value of `i`.
-The statement block at the end finishes the loop block with a closing `}`.
+The statement block at the end finishes the loop with a closing `}`.

 In case you need to output some values from inside a statement block, this is also possible by using `yield return`, but the returned value must be a string.